gaganhegde/docs/model/README.md

 ### CI/CD Environment

-The CI/CD Environment is a special Evironment that contains CI/CD pipelines.
+The CI/CD Environment is a special Environment that contains CI/CD pipelines.
 These pipelines respond to changes in GitOps configuraiton repository and Application/Service soruce repositories.
-They are responisble for keeping the resources in the cluster in-sync with the configurations in Git and re-build/re-deploy application/servcie images.
+They are responisble for keeping the resources in the cluster in-sync with the configurations in Git and re-build/re-deploy application/service images.

 ### ArgoCD Environment

 ArgoCD is used to perform Continuous Delivery of Applications.
-When an Application is created in the target Environment.
-An ArgoCD application is also created and kept in the ArgoCD Environment.
+When an Application is created in the target Environment an ArgoCD application is also created and kept in the ArgoCD Environment.
 The user is reponsible for creating deployment.yaml in the "config" folder for the application.
 ArgoCD will deploy the application based on the user-provided deployment specification and re-deploy it automatically when the specification is changed.

 ### (Plain Old) Enviroment

-Within a Pipelines Model, there are many Enviroments which hold Applications and Servcies.
+Within a Pipelines Model, there are many Environments which hold Applications and Services.
 Each Environment has its own namespace.

 ## Application

 An Application is a logical grouping of Services.
 It contains references to Services.
 When an Application is deployed, all referenced Services are deployed.
 Two Applications can reference to a same Service.
-Each Application can have specific  customerization to the Service it references/deploys.
+Each Application can have specific customization to the Service it references/deploys.
 A Service cannot be deployed by itself (without an Application).

 ## Service

 A Service can have a source repository and an image repository.
-Services are unique within an Anvironment.
+Services are unique within an Environment.
 However, no two Services can share a same source Git reposiotry even though they belong to different Environments.

 ## GitOps Repository